 This course introduces the student to intermediate knowledge of nursing practice.
 Health and illness concepts included in this course are: Oxygenation, Perfusion, and Thermoregulation.
 All concepts are applied to the care of individuals across the lifespan and include elements of nutrition as applicable.
-Prerequisite: NURS 124 with a minimum grade of C and NURS 155 with a minimum grade of C and NURS 183 with a minimum grade of C and NURS 193 with a minimum grade of C; and either NURS 103 with a minimum grade of C; or both NURS 175 with a minimum grade of C and NURS 176 with a minimum grade of C; or NURS 117 with a minimum grade of C and NURS 125 with a minimum grade of C and NURS 156 with a minimum grade of C and NURS 177 with a minimum grade of C and NURS 184 with a minimum grade of C.
+Prerequisite: NURS 124, NURS 155, NURS 183 and NURS 193 with a minimum grade of C; and either NURS 103 with a minimum grade of C or both NURS 175 and NURS 176 with a minimum grade of C; or NURS 117, NURS 125, NURS 156, NURS 177 and NURS 184 with a minimum grade of C.

 This course introduces the student to intermediate knowledge of nursing practice.
 Health and illness concepts included in this course are: Cognition, Violence, Mood and Affect, Stress and Coping, Neuroprotection, and Behavior.
 All concepts are applied to the care of individuals across the lifespan and include elements of nutrition as applicable.
-Prerequisite: NURS 124 with a minimum grade of C and NURS 155 with a minimum grade of C and NURS 183 with a minimum grade of C and NURS 193 with a minimum grade of C; and either NURS 103 with a minimum grade of C; or both NURS 175 with a minimum grade of C and NURS 176 with a minimum grade of C; or NURS 117 with a minimum grade of C and NURS 125 with a minimum grade of C and NURS 156 with a minimum grade of C and NURS 177 with a minimum grade of C and NURS 184 with a minimum grade of C.
+Prerequisite: NURS 124, NURS 155, NURS 183 and NURS 193 with a minimum grade of C; and either NURS 103 with a minimum grade of C or both NURS 175 and NURS 176 with a minimum grade of C; or NURS 117, NURS 125, NURS 156, NURS 177 and NURS 184 with a minimum grade of C.

 This course introduces the student to advanced knowledge of nursing practice.
 It addresses complex aspects of the following health and illness concepts: Immunity, Fluid and Electrolytes, Tissue Integrity, and Infection.
 All concepts are applied to the care of individuals across the lifespan and include elements of nutrition as applicable.
-Prerequisite: NURS 226 with a minimum grade of C and NURS 256 with a minimum grade of C and NURS 284 with a minimum grade of C and NURS 294 with a minimum grade of C; and either NURS 201 with a minimum grade of C; or both NURS 271 with a minimum grade of C and NURS 272 with a minimum grade of C.
+Prerequisite: NURS 226, NURS 256, NURS 284 and NURS 294 with a minimum grade of C; and either NURS 201 with a minimum grade of C or both NURS 271 and NURS 272 with a minimum grade of C.

 This course introduces the student to advanced knowledge of nursing practice.
 It addresses complex aspects of the following Health and Illness concepts: Cellular Regulation, Metabolism, Comfort, and Grief and Loss.
 All concepts are applied to the care of individuals across the lifespan and include elements of nutrition as applicable.
-Prerequisite: NURS 226 with a minimum grade of C and NURS 256 with a minimum grade of C and NURS 284 with a minimum grade of C and NURS 294 with a minimum grade of C; and either NURS 201 with a minimum grade of C; or both NURS 271 with a minimum grade of C and NURS 272 with a minimum grade of C.
+Prerequisite: NURS 226, NURS 256, NURS 284 and NURS 294 with a minimum grade of C; and either NURS 201 with a minimum grade of C or both NURS 271 and NURS 272 with a minimum grade of C.